Part 1: Why the GAT Matters and How To Use It to Your Advantage

 Some students apply for a DES when they experience hardship during their VCE exam period such as personal trauma or an accident.
 In such situations, the GAT is compared with their exam mark to see whether or not the student demonstrated their full potential or if they under-performed because of their current situation.
 Again, if the student received a lower exam mark but has a high GAT score, it can mean that perhaps the student didn’t do as well as they could have, and thus, their grade may be boosted upwards.
 Many students believe that they are immune to anything happening to them before or during the exams, but you never know.
 You may as well take advantage of what VCAA is offering you – basically a ticket to a better ATAR if you’re ever in need.

-Part 2: How to perform well in the GAT (without study)
+Part 2: How To Perform Well in the GAT (Without Study)

 Organising your time:

-VCAA suggests 30 minutes for both Writing Task 1 and 2 leaving the remainder of your time for 70 multiple choice questions.
+VCAA suggests 30 minutes for both Writing Tasks 1 and 2 leaving the remainder of your time for 70 multiple choice questions.
 If you are happy with this approach then by all means go for it.
 However, considering that English is definitely in your top 4 subjects that contribute significantly to your ATAR, it is worth investing more of your time on the Writing Tasks.
 Generally, most students spend around 1 minute per multiple choice question which should therefore, only take around 70 minutes to complete the MCQ section.
-If we bear in mind that some MCQs will be more complex than others, say we dedicate an extra 20 minutes for MCQ, meaning that you should complete the whole MCQ section around the 90 minutes mark.
-This means that you can spare an extra 45 minutes for both Writing Tasks, which is definitely worth the investment since you’ll have the chance to write a more thoughtful and lengthy pieces.
+If we bear in mind that some MCQs will be more complex than others, say we dedicate an extra 20 minutes for MCQ, meaning that you should complete the whole MCQ section in around the 90 minutes mark.
+This means that you can spare an extra 45 minutes for both Writing Tasks, which is definitely worth the investment since you’ll have the chance to write more thoughtful and lengthy pieces.
 Strategically, this is a good approach for any student studying an English subject – which is well, everyone.